Battle of Leyte Gulf: Engagement

-Five of the six battleships had been sunk or damaged in the attack on Pearl Harbor and subsequently repaired or, in the cases of Tennessee, California, and West Virginia, rebuilt.
+Five of the six battleships had been sunk or damaged in the attack on Pearl Harbor and subsequently repaired or, in the cases of California and West Virginia, rebuilt.
 The sole exception was Mississippi, which had been in Iceland on convoy-escort duty at that time.
 To pass through the narrows and reach the invasion shipping, Nishimura would have to run the gauntlet of torpedoes from the PT boats and destroyers before advancing into the concentrated fire of 14 battleships and cruisers deployed across the far mouth of the strait.

 At 22:36, PT-131 (Ensign Peter Gadd) was operating off Bohol when it made contact with the approaching Japanese ships.
 The PT boats made repeated attacks for more than three and a half hours as Nishimura's force streamed northward.
 No torpedo hits were scored, but the PT boats did send contact reports which were of use to Oldendorf and his force.

 Nishimura's ships passed unscathed through the gauntlet of PT boats.
 However, their luck ran out a short time later, as they were subjected to devastating torpedo attacks from the American destroyers deployed on both sides of their axis of advance.
 At about 03:00, both Japanese battleships were hit by torpedoes.
 Yamashiro was able to steam on, but Fusō was torpedoed by USS Melvin and fell out of formation, sinking forty minutes later.
 Two of Nishimura's four destroyers were sunk; the destroyer Asagumo was hit and forced to retire, but later sank.